whatdoesthequantsay/whatdoesthequantsay.github.io/_drafts/2014-03-08-what_does_mean_really_mean.md

 ###Summary

-We do not disagree with either the Daily Show or AM-NY.
-The outcry of federally-funded birth control *is* ridiculous when compared to the number overnment-funded geriatric penis pumps that have attracted no controversy at all.
+We do not disagree with AM-NY's assesment.
 In New York, apartment rents are too damn high!
+However, we simply cannot turn off our disdain for bad statistics whenever we watch TV or read the news.
-However, we simply cannot turn off our quantishness whenever we watch TV or read the news.
 Journalists, please don't abuse the statistics!